-This piece originally appeared in U.S. News & World Report and was authored by Stephen Peters, HRC National Press Secretary.
+This piece originally appeared in U.S. News & World Report and was authored by Stephen Peters, Former HRC National Press Secretary.

 It was with a familiar sickness of heart that I watched as President Donald Trump launched an all-out assault on the LGBTQ community and active duty service members by tweeting that he is reinstating a transgender military service ban.

 You see, I've been there.
 My own service in the Marine Corps was cut short because of "don't ask, don't tell" – the archaic and deeply discriminatory law that barred gay, lesbian and bisexual Americans from serving openly in the military.
 I was discharged because I am gay.
 I still mourn the loss of the career I had aimed for, serving the country I love.

 Sadly, Trump's heinous and disgusting action – which could lead to the discharge of as many as 15,000 transgender Americans serving our country at this critical time – is "don't ask, don't tell" all over again.
 Trump's nakedly political aim to isolate, target and discriminate against transgender troops courageously serving our country has, in a few hundred Twitter characters, threatened to return us to a deeply shameful policy that weakens our military.
 Discharging thousands of highly trained and talented troops just because of their gender identity would be unconscionable.

 I was just out of college when I decided to enlist, after the tragic events of Sept.
 11. Though I was proud to honorably serve my country in the U.S. Marine Corps, after re-enlisting for another four years, I knew I could no longer go on pretending I wasn't gay.